apache/cordova-docs/docs/en/edge/cordova/file/filereader/filereader.md

 -------

 - __abort__: Aborts reading file.
-- __readAsDataURL__: Read file and return data as a base64 encoded data url.
+- __readAsDataURL__: Read file and return data as a base64-encoded data URL.
 - __readAsText__: Reads text file.
 - __readAsBinaryString__: Reads file as binary and returns a binary string.
 - __readAsArrayBuffer__: Reads file as an ArrayBuffer.